GregOwen/GregOwen.github.io/_posts/2020-05-19-the-codenames-theory-of-naming.md

 # Corollary: know what your object is not

-So far I've completely glossed over a necessary precondition of using the Codenames Theory of Naming: figuring out what the blue and red dots are for your object.
-Like all good theories, most of the work is in the preparation.
+One thing the Codenames Theory of Naming makes explicit is that the first step to finding a good name for your object is to figure out the blue and red dots.

-Figuring out the blue dots is generally pretty straightforward: these are the things you want your readers to think about when they read your object's name.
+The blue dots are generally pretty straightforward: these are the things you want your readers to think about when they read your object's name.
 You probably have a good idea of what your object does and why the reader would care about it, so this shouldn't be too hard.
 If you're stuck here, explain to someone else why your object needs to exist.
 The nouns and verbs in that explanation are your blue dots.

 The red dots can be substantially trickier: these are the things that you want your readers *not* to associate with your object.
 You want to distinguish your object from these things so that readers know the boundaries of what your object does.
 This requires a certain amount of imagination, because you have to put yourself in the shoes of your reader: if they stumble upon your object while trying to understand a piece of code, what assumptions might they have about your object's behavior?
 Which of those assumptions are wrong?